 Some wiring problems are easy to fix.
 If two wires are connecting to the wrong connection points, it's usually just a matter of using some wire cutters, a wire stripper and a crimper to swap them.
 Others might require a visit to a mechanic.
 The important thing to remember is that if the wiring isn't working properly, you can't travel on the road safely.
 Other drivers could misinterpret your actions if the wrong lights activate on your trailer as you drive.

-To learn more about towing trailers and related topics, follow the links on the next page.
+To learn more about towing trailers and related topics, follow the links below.